 Now doesn’t that want you to start healthy eating?
 Did you look at the nutrition values below?
 It’s only 206 calories for 1 piece of salmon.

-If you’ve tried this Teriyaki Salmon or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Teriyaki Salmon or any other recipe on the blog then don’t forget to rate the recipe and let me know how you it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAMand PINTEREST to see daily recipe updates.

 - 1/3 cup soy sauce